-COMPLAINT FOR INJUNCTIVE AND DECLARATORY RELIEF NATURE OF THE ACTION community by stripping them of two significant legal rights enjoyed by all other workers in the state.
+NATURE OF THE ACTION

+1. This action challenges Section 20.5 of North Carolina General Assembly Session Law 2017-108 (also known as "the Farm Act") which was signed into law by Governor Roy Cooper on July 12, 2017 and took effect immediately.
+The Farm Act targets North Carolina's overwhelmingly Latino and immigrant farmworker community by stripping them of two significant legal rights enjoyed by all other workers in the state.
 First, the Act mandates that agreements by agricultural employers to administer payroll union dues deductions requested by employees (commonly known as "dues checkoff" agreements) shall be invalid and unenforceable.
-Second, the Act declares that settlement agreements that include a stipulation that an agricultural employer will recognize or enter into an agreement with a union shall be invalid and unenforceable.
+Second, the Act declares that settlement agreements that include a stipulation that an agricultural employer will recognize or enter into an agreement with a union shall be invalid and unenforceable.1 The Act declares that both kinds of agreements are "in restraint of trade or commerce," thereby subjecting parties to such agreements to criminal and civil enforcement action by Defendant Attorney General Joshua Stein.